Walk

 Jesus taught His men about grace after this incident with the Rich Young Ruler.

-Matthew 20:1-16 says, "For the kingdom of Heaven is like a man, a housemaster, who went out early in the morning to hire laborers into his vineyard.
-And when he had agreed with the laborers for a denarius a day, he sent them into his vineyard.
-And he went out about the third hour and saw others standing idle in the marketplace.
-And he said to them, You also go into the vineyard, and whatever is right I will give you.
-And they went.
-And he went out about the sixth and ninth hour and did likewise.
-And about the eleventh hour he went out and found others standing idle, and said to them, Why do you stand here all day idle?
-They said to him, Because no one has hired us.
-He said to them, You also go into the vineyard, and you shall receive whatever is right.
-So when evening had come, the lord of the vineyard said to his steward, Call the laborers and pay them their wage, beginning from the last to the first.
-And when they who were hired about the eleventh hour came, they each one received a denarius.
-But when the first came, they supposed that they would receive more; and they also each one received a denarius.
-And receiving it they murmured against the master of the house, saying, These last have worked only one hour, and you have made them equal to us who have borne the burden and heat of the day.
-But he answered one of them and said, Friend, I do you no wrong.
+Matthew 20:1-16 says, “For the kingdom of heaven is like a landowner who went out early in the morning to hire laborers for his vineyard.
+Now when he had agreed with the laborers for a denarius a day, he sent them into his vineyard.
+And he went out about the third hour and saw others standing idle in the marketplace, and said to them, ‘You also go into the vineyard, and whatever is right I will give you.’
+So they went.
+Again he went out about the sixth and ninth hour, and did likewise.
+And about the eleventh hour he went out and found others standing idle, and said to them, ‘Why have you been standing here idle all day?’
+They said to him, ‘Because no one hired us.’
+He said to them, ‘You also go into the vineyard, and whatever is right you will receive.’
+So when evening had come, the owner of the vineyard said to his steward, ‘Call the laborers and give them their wages, beginning from the last to the first.’
+And when those came who were hired about the eleventh hour, they each received a denarius.
+But when the first came, they supposed that they would receive more; and they likewise received each a denarius.
+And when they had received it, they complained against the landowner, saying, ‘These last men have worked only one hour, and you made them equal to us who have borne the burden and the heat of the day.’
+But he answered one of them and said, ‘Friend, I am doing you no wrong.
 Did you not agree with me for a denarius?
-Take yours, and go; I will give to this last one the same as to you.
-Is it not lawful for me to do what I want with my own?
-Is your eye evil because I am good?
-So the last shall be first, and the first last, for many are called, but few are chosen."
+Take what is yours, and go your way.
+I wish to give to this last man the same as to you.
+Is it not lawful for me to do what I wish with my own things?
+Or is your eye evil because I am good?’
+So the last will be first, and the first last.
+For many are called, but few chosen.”

-When will you experience Heaven, now while you are living, or after you die?
+When will you experience Heaven: now while you are living, or after you die?

-I believe that Jesus was telling His men that the ones who were weak in their natural abilities would experience the Kingdom of God now on this earth before they die.
+I believe that Jesus was telling His disciples that the ones who were weak in their natural abilities would experience the Kingdom of God now on this earth before they die.
 And the ones who feel that they are strong and have a lot of things to trust in will receive the Kingdom, but after they leave this earth, or perhaps after they realize that they are not so strong.
-Notice in Matthew chapter 20:1 that Jesus said that the Kingdom of Heaven is like something.
+Notice in Matthew 20:1 that Jesus said that the Kingdom of Heaven is like something.
 Then he goes on to tell a story about when people receive the Kingdom.
-He was encouraging us that we can live in God's Kingdom now.
-Matthew 4:17 says, " From that time Jesus began to preach and to say, Repent!
-For the kingdom of Heaven is at hand."
+He was encouraging us that we can live in God’s Kingdom now.
+Matthew 4:17 says, “From that time Jesus began to preach and to say, ‘Repent, for the kingdom of heaven is at hand.’”

 For the weak and dependent the Kingdom is for this life and the next; for the strong and the proud or the "first," they will receive it when they die (or perhaps not at all).
 Thank God that the Gospel is for the weak, poor, sick and disabled, not for the strong.

 Grace means receiving a FAVOR.
 When we ask for a favor, it is something we do not deserve, we did not work for and probably do not expect to get.
-When you work 8 hours you do not ask your boss to do you a favor and pay you, no he owes you.
+When you work 8 hours you do not ask your boss to do you a favor and pay you; no, he owes you.

 How does all of this apply to your consecration?